 "We are also continuing to roll out superfast broadband services at scale and making big investments in our network to make ultrafast broadband available to up to 12 million homes by the end of 2020.
 We want to recruit the very best people to help us on that journey and our new trainee engineering roles will offer people the hands on experience they need to succeed.”

 Kevin Brady, human resources director for Openreach, explained: “Everyone wonders what it might be like to work for a company when they apply for a job, but we’re giving people the ability to physically see it and experience it for themselves.

 “We get people from all walks of life applying for roles at Openreach and an increasing number of women wanting to be engineers, which is fantastic.
 Becoming an engineer can be a very rewarding career choice, and of course some aspects of the job are both mentally and physically challenging.
 We know, for example, that climbing a pole for the first time can be daunting for new recruits, and that’s why we wanted to give people a real insight into what’s involved.
 Hopefully it will help them to make a more informed decision when they come to apply.”

-Kieran Ingram, Openreach’s general manager for service delivery in the East of England, said: “We know from past experience that the East of England is an excellent place to recruit skilled and motivated people, who make great engineers.
+Richard Hall, Openreach’s director for regional infrastructure delivery in the East Midlands, said: “We know from past experience that the East Midlands is an excellent place to recruit skilled and motivated people, who make great engineers.
 Openreach is able to offer them a rewarding career in an exciting and fast moving industry.
 The trainee engineers will be playing a vital part in the future success and prosperity of our region.
 High-speed communications have never been more important for local households and businesses – and will become even more important in the years ahead.”

 The 360 degree videos are available to watch on our YouTube channeland can be viewed on any PC, tablet or VR headset.
 Videos include an engineer’s eye view from the top of a telephone pole, a virtual tour of a telephone exchange and a look inside a green roadside cabinet.